-Fitbit Alta HR, Fitbit Blaze, and Fitbit Charge 2 customers can track their overall cardiovascular fitness in the Fitbit app.
+If you have a Fitbit device with heart-rate tracking (except Fitbit Charge HR and Fitbit Surge), you can track your overall cardiovascular fitness in the Fitbit app.

 How do I track my cardio fitness?